Plutonium 239: an artificial fissile nucleus, highly sought-after and feared

 The plutonium used in atomic bombs contains more of the 239 isotope than the plutonium found in civilian reactors.
 Weapons-grade plutonium is enriched to 93% whereas the plutonium found in PWRs contains around 60%.
-The presence of 40% of other isotopes makes it inadequate for military uses - in particular, if the concentration of plutonium 240 is greater than 20% any resulting bomb will be highly unstable.
+The presence of 40% of other isotopes makes it inadequate for military uses – in particular, a bomb with a concentration of plutonium 240 above 20%, would be highly unstable.

 Modern reactors can use less enriched uranium to produce a plutonium containing too little plutonium 239 to be used as an explosive but more than enough for it to be a useful fuel.